The Northwestern Crow and a Semi-Tame Bird Named Canuck

 Clever and Interesting Birds

 Northwestern crows are clever and often confident birds.
 They are a common sight where I live.
 I see them almost every day.
 I enjoy watching the birds (and talking to them).
 They are very opportunistic animals and can be a nuisance when they investigate garbage and spread it around.
-Fortunately, this problem has disappeared in my neighbourhood now that our garbage in deposited in bins for the curbside pickup.
+Fortunately, this problem has disappeared in my neighbourhood now that our garbage in placed in bins with lids for the curbside pickup.

 The scientific name of the northwestern crow is Corvus caurinus.
 In the Greater Vancouver area, Canuck is a famous example of the species.
 He's a wild crow that regularly seeks out humans (especially one person) and interacts with them.
 Sadly, there are concerns about his whereabouts at the moment, as I describe later in this article.